No regrets, accept your past, even the tragedies. My first time accepting that 9/11 had to happen.

 I want to start off by letting you know that I have never spoken or written about my personal experience with 9/11.
-I attempted to last year, and wrote a whole blog and did not go into any detail because I wasn't ready.
-Never even posted the blog.
-It's hard for me, very hard to be that vulnerable, that open.
-You see, once I get through something, I lock it up, all the memories of it and move on, and that's just what I did.
+I attempted last year, wrote a whole blog and did not go into any details because I wasn't ready.
+I decided to not post the blog and deleted it.
+You see, once I get through something, I lock it up, all of the memories of it and move on; and that's just what I did.
 I locked it up and moved...on.
 I was a senior in college at this time.
-I was working part-time in the Mercy College's Admission's office and I was maybe 30 minutes at work when it happened.
+I was working part-time in the Mercy College's Admissions office, and I was maybe 30 minutes at work when it happened.
 I was working at the Bronx campus, so I was nowhere near it however, it was one of the most horrific days of my life.
 It was absolutely terrifying.
-Everyone was in a panic, not knowing what was going to be hit next with a plane.
-What building or area was next to be targeted, left everyone afraid and frozen.
+Everyone was in a panic, not knowing what was going to be hit next.
+Which building or area was next to be targeted left everyone afraid and frozen in place.
 It felt like a war zone and all you could do was pray.
-All public transportation had stopped and life was frozen.
+All public transportation had stopped and life was still.
 Just when I felt somewhat safe, I received a call.
 As I am typing this, I am tearing up.
-It was an experience I never want to have to go through in my life ever again; and that would not be physically possible to do today anyway.
-You see, I was no where near the Twin Towers, however my mother was.
+It was an experience I never want to have to go through in my life ever again; and that would be physically impossible to do today.
+You see, I was nowhere near the Twin Towers, however my mother was.
 She was a Social Worker at the time for New York Department of Children Services (ACS), and one of her clients had an appointment either in the Towers or near the Towers.